Alumni Hall (Providence): Other uses

 The upper levels of the building now house the athletic department's offices.
 These spaces, along with the locker rooms and playing surface of the gymnasium were renovated in the mid-2000s, including an expansion to house a new training room, the Canavan Sports Medicine Center, on the Cumberland Street side of the building.
-In 2007, the Concannon Fitness Center opened on the other side of Alumni Hall, along with a glass lobby (the Ruane Atrium) which serves as common entrance for the fitness center, the Slavin Center, Alumni Hall, and the adjacent Peterson Recreation Center.
+In 2007, the Concannon Fitness Center opened on the other side of Alumni Hall, along with a glass lobby (the Ruane Atrium) which serves as common entrance for the fitness center, the Slavin Center, Alumni Hall, and the adjacent Peterson Recreation Center, including Taylor Natatorium.

 There is a cafeteria in the bottom level which is connected to the Slavin Center student union building.
 The cafeteria was expanded in 1997, including an area formerly used as a mini-mall.
 For many years the Alumni Hall cafeteria was known as the "day hops" cafeteria.
 At one time half of the student body commuted to campus every day and most ate their lunch and spent between class time in this cafeteria (commuter students were popularly known as "day hops").
 A cafeteria for the on-campus resident students operated and continues to operate out of Raymond Hall.
 Alumni Hall also housed the on campus post office.
 It served as the campus student union and was the center of campus activity prior to the construction of the Slavin Center.
 A part-time Hospital Trust Bank branch also operated near the ticket sales area in the foyer of Alumni Hall.
 The Slavin Center which is conjoined with Alumni hall opened in 1971 as the student union and many of the Alumni Hall facilities were relocated to that building.

 The Alumni Hall cafeteria was also the site for many on-campus mixers during the 1950s, 1960s and early 1970s when girls from all-women Catholic colleges in the region like Emmanuel College, Anna Maria College, Regis College, Salve Regina University, Albertus Magnus College and Saint Joseph College would be bussed in for the dances.
 The school went co-ed in 1972.
 The hall also hosted many concerts that featured such musical artists as The Association, the Young Rascals, The Hollies, Dionne Warwick, Flip Wilson and the Happenings, Judy Collins and many other popular artists of the day.
 The upper floors of Alumni Hall housed the studios of WDOM AM & FM which were the campus radio stations staffed by students.